moomba42/personal-website/README.md

 ## Post storage
 Posts are stored as markdown files in this repository.

-This allows me to leverage a plethora of existing text editors to write my posts, and also avoid setting up an admin panel and authentication system.
+This allows me to leverage a plethora of existing text editors to write my posts, and also avoid setting up an admin panel and an authentication system.
+Additionally, i get a versioning system for free - git!

+## TODO
+- [ ] Add post caching system
+- [ ] Style posts
+- [ ] Add a way to read tags from posts
+- [ ] Add post reactions

 ## Development
 To start the development server run: